Anteb-Turtle/HeroesLounge-TeamStats/README.md

 # HeroesLounge-TeamStats
-A simple script to extract a team's statistics from HeroesLounge
+A simple script to extract a team's statistics per player and per map from HeroesLounge.gg